Isabel da Costa Ferreira: Life

-Isabel Ferreira gained further diverse organizational and institutional experience by taking on the following posts: Taskforce Coordinator for the elaboration of the pertinent law on the Provedor for Human Rights and Justice and of the related activities to its establishment (2001-2005); Taskforce Coordinator for the Human Rights National Action Plan, (2003-2006); Taskforce Member for the elaboration of the law for Former Combatants (2004-2005); Taskforce Member for the establishment of the Missing Persons Commission (2005); Member of the Permanent Group for the Government and the Church (2005); Member of the National Commission of the Rights of Children, (2005-2006); Member of the High Council of the Judiciary, (2006-2011); Coordinator of the Commission to establish the Border Management Committee, (2009-2010); Coordinator of the Negotiating Commission of the Supplementary Agreement of the PNTL (2009-2010); Security Sector Reform Committee Member, (2009- 2010).
+Ferreira gained further diverse organizational and institutional experience by taking on the following posts: Taskforce Coordinator for the elaboration of the pertinent law on the Provedor for Human Rights and Justice and of the related activities to its establishment (2001-2005); Taskforce Coordinator for the Human Rights National Action Plan, (2003-2006); Taskforce Member for the elaboration of the law for Former Combatants (2004-2005); Taskforce Member for the establishment of the Missing Persons Commission (2005); Member of the Permanent Group for the Government and the Church (2005); Member of the National Commission of the Rights of Children, (2005-2006); Member of the High Council of the Judiciary, (2006-2011); Coordinator of the Commission to establish the Border Management Committee, (2009-2010); Coordinator of the Negotiating Commission of the Supplementary Agreement of the PNTL (2009-2010); Security Sector Reform Committee Member, (2009- 2010).

-Invited to participate as a Keynote Speaker in several Seminars and International Conferences, in Australia, China, Korea, Fiji, Indonesia, Malaysia, Portugal and East Timor, specifically, the Conference on the National Council of Timorese Resistance, on Human Rights violations in Timor-Leste, which took place in Melbourne/Australia (April/1999); Participation in the Commission for Human Rights, in Geneva/Switzerland (April 1999), the involvement focused on Human Rights violations under the Indonesian occupation; National Council of Timorese Resistance Conference, regarding the post Referendum situation, in Darwin/Australia (October 1999); International Conference on Missing Persons, in Jakarta/Indonesia (2001), the involvement focused on this question and also about the situation of Human Rights in Timor-Leste; Invited to the International Conference at the Federalism Institute, in Switzerland, the involvement focused on the "Role of the United Nations and its Agencies in a post-conflict country" (August 2002) and, International Conference on Border Management in Thailand (2010).
+Ferreira was invited to participate as a keynote speaker in several seminars and international conferences in Australia, China, Korea, Fiji, Indonesia, Malaysia, Portugal and East Timor, specifically, the Conference on the National Council of Timorese Resistance, on Human Rights violations in Timor-Leste, which took place in Melbourne/Australia (April/1999); Participation in the Commission for Human Rights, in Geneva/Switzerland (April 1999), the involvement focused on human rights violations under the Indonesian occupation; National Council of Timorese Resistance Conference, regarding the post Referendum situation, in Darwin/Australia (October 1999); International Conference on Missing Persons, in Jakarta/Indonesia (2001), the involvement focused on this question and also about the situation of Human Rights in Timor-Leste; Invited to the International Conference at the Federalism Institute, in Switzerland, the involvement focused on the "Role of the United Nations and its Agencies in a post-conflict country" (August 2002) and, International Conference on Border Management in Thailand (2010).

-Isabel da Costa Ferreira was married to former President of the Republic Taur Matan Ruak since May 2001.
+Ferreira was married to former President of the Republic Taur Matan Ruak since May 2001.
 They had two daughters, Lola and Tamarisa as well as a son, Quesadhip.

-Isabel Ferreira is fluent in three languages namely Tetum, Portuguese and Indonesian.
+Ferreira was fluent in three languages namely Tetum, Portuguese and Indonesian.
 She died of cancer on 18 June 2023, at the age of 49.